SAP Articles

 1. SAP Implementation Failure at Lidl

 Lidl, the European supermarket giant, spent seven years and €500 million on an SAP implementation—only to scrap it entirely.
-The problem?
-They underestimated a key data issue.
+The problem was they underestimated a key data issue.
 Lidl’s inventory system relied on purchase prices, while SAP was designed to use retail prices.
 Nobody flagged this as a risk early on.
-The result?
-A massive mismatch in data, leading to delays, frustration, and a complete project shutdown.
+The result was a massive mismatch in data, leading to delays, frustration, and a complete project shutdown.

 Lesson: If data structures don’t match, no amount of customization will fix the problem.